mekkanix/mekkanix.github.io/vue-sandbox/docs/README.md

 ## Introduction

-This installable tool is designed to be installed as a local webserver that parses and serves compiled versions of your components.
+This installable tool is designed to run as a local webserver that parses and serves compiled versions of your components.
 Those are rendered in your web browser, alongside a fully-working playing panel to edit your components' data.

 ---